Where to eat in Umbria: the best restaurants

 Forget all the hassle in planning the perfect trip and spend a dream week in Umbria and Tuscany with Culture Discovery–a family-run tour company that offers authentic tours in Italy.
 Spend 8 days harvesting olives, making extra virgin olive oil, truffle hunting, exploring wineries, local restaurants and sights.
 I’ve recently joined them for the olive oil harvest and the experience couldn’t have been better.
 Culture Discovery truly offers wonderful tours where you can live like a true Italian during the duration of your trip.
 You’ll learn to cook Italian food, you’ll visit stunning towns and you’ll completely immerse yourself in Italian culture.
 Everything (except for your flight and transportation to reach the location) is included in the price, that means meals, excursions, activities, wine and drinks too!
 Plus, meet amazing people along the way.
 A special thanks to Rocky, Carla, Daniele and Ilaria for some great times.

-Where to stay in Umbria
+Where to eat in Assisi

 Subscribe to my newsletter